drew-heider/centennial-struggles/pages/index.md

 permalink: /
 ---

-Centennial Struggles is an online platform dedicated to documenting and visualizing the impact of the carceral power in Colorado’s Front Range.
-Our mission is to provide activists, scholars, and community members with the tools and resources needed to understand and challenge the expansion of carceral power in our region.
+Centennial Struggles is an online platform dedicated to documenting and visualizing resistance to carceral power in Colorado's Front Range.
+We look to provide activists, scholars, and community members with the tools and resources they need to understand and challenge the expansion of carceral power in the region.

-By combining interactive maps with a community-driven archive, Centennial Struggles seeks to uncover the connections between government institutions, private corporations, and the communities affected by the prison industrial complex in Colorado.
-By combining historical research with crowdsourced contributions, we aim to shed light on the struggles against incarceration and policing in Colorado.
+Through a combination of interactive maps and a community-driven archive, Centennial Struggles seeks to uncover the complex ways that activists, organizations, and others have resisted the expansion of the prison industrial complex.
+By combining historical research with crowdsourced contributions, we aim to shed light on all social struggles, past and present.

 ---